iter8-tools/docs/docs/getting-started/first-abn.md

 # A/B Testing with the Iter8 SDK

-This tutorial describes how to do A/B testing of a backend component using the [Iter8 SDK](../../user-guide/topics/ab_testing.md).
+This tutorial describes how to do A/B testing of a backend component using the [Iter8 SDK](../user-guide/topics/ab_testing.md).

 ![A/B/n experiment](images/abn.png)

 ***

 ???+ warning "Before you begin"
-    1. Try [your first experiment](../../getting-started/your-first-experiment.md).
-Understand the main [concepts](../../getting-started/concepts.md) behind Iter8 experiments.
+    1. Try [Your first performance test](first-performance.md).
+Understand the main [concepts](concepts.md) behind Iter8 experiments.
     2. Have Grafana available.
 For example, Grafana can be installed on your cluster as follows:
     ```shell
     kubectl create deploy grafana --image=grafana/grafana